jreynolds01/fastaivm/README.md

 ## What happens when I deploy?

-The resources are created, and then a [custom script extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux#template-deployment) is used to download the [dsvm-setup.sh](dsvm-setup.sh) script from the github repository and then run it.
-This script is run as root and takes a single argument - the name of the admin you specify in the portal.
+The resources are created, and then a [custom script extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux#template-deployment) is used to download the [dsvm-setup.sh](dsvm-setup.sh) script from this github repository and then run it.
+This script is run as root and takes a single argument: the name of the admin you specify in the portal.

 ## What does the script do?

-It pretty much does the following:
+It pretty does the following:

 - clones the [fastai repository](https://github.com/fastai/fastai.git) so all the notebooks are available
 - downloads and unzips the [data for the first lab](http://files.fast.ai/data/dogscats.zip).
-- cleans up anaconda and installs a new conda env based on the [environment file](https://github.com/fastai/fastai/blob/master/environment.yml) in the fastai repository (the env name is fastai).
+- cleans up anaconda and installs a new conda env based on the [environment file](https://github.com/fastai/fastai/blob/master/environment.yml) in the fastai repository (the env name is fastai and it is installed in /home/\<adminUser\>/.conda/envs).
 - Installs the environment as a kernel for jupyter notebooks so that the notebooks can be run.
 - makes sure that permissions are appropriate to the admin user.